 For each year evaluated, AcATaMa generated a confusion matrix that facilitates the calculation of various classification evaluation metrics, including Accuracy, which determines the level of precision achieved in the classification of each of the identified coverages.
-The accuracy results for the forest-non-forest maps were as follows: 2008 (94%), 2018 (95%) and 2022 (96%).
+The accuracy results for the forest-non-forest maps were as follows: Lb 2005 (95,0%), 2008 (94%), Lb 2017 (94,0%), 2018 (95%) and 2022 (96%).

-ACATaMa was also used in the component savannas, especially in the 2022 land cover map, because the 2012 and 2018 inputs (used to determine eligibility) come from the 2012 and 2018 national land cover maps.
-The interpretation assisted by Ocomputer with contrast from with in situ observations and high-resolution images from sensors such as WorldView 2 (Spatial resolution 0.30m/pixel) and Sentinel 2 (Spatial resolution space 10 m/pixel).
+The confusion matrix that facilitates the calculation of various classification evaluation metrics, including Accuracy, was also used in the component savannas, especially in the 2022 land cover map, because the 2012 and 2018 inputs (used to determine eligibility) come from the 2012 and 2018 national land cover maps.
+The interpretation assisted by computer with contrast from with in situ observations and high-resolution images from sensors such as WorldView 2 (Spatial resolution 0.30m/pixel) and Sentinel 2 (Spatial resolution space 10 m/pixel).